felwal-edu/dh2642-flowerfield/README.md

   - `uploadPresenter.js`.
 Presents uploadView.

-- _data_

 - _network_

   - `plantIdService.js`.
 Interface for calling the Plant.id API.
 It takes an image encoded as base64 as parameter, and produces a response which includes a list of suggested plants which match the image.

-    - `plantIdServiceMock.js`.
+  - `plantIdExample.js`.
 Cached API-results, used to not have to make excessive API calls while developing.

   - `plantIdSecrets.js`.
 Config for Plant.id, includes API key.

-    - `resolvePromise.js`.
-A function for resolving a promise; extracting data and errors and notifying listeners.

 - _persistence_

   - `firebaseAuth.js`.
 Authenticates the user.
 Contains functions for signing up, in and out; and observing changes to "user login" state.

   - `firebaseModel.js`.
 Syncs and desyncs data between Firebase and Pinia.

   - `firebaseSecrets.js`.
 Config for Firebase, includes API key.

-  - `flowerStore.js`.
-A Pinia store holding the user data: user id, email, and collected plans.
-Initialises data by calling the appropriate functions in fiebaseModel.

-  - `uploadTemp.js`.
-Handles backend of uploading image, enabling saving to collection (the database) if the upload was successful.
-Will maybe be moved to another file in the future, hence the 'temp' name.